ardangelo/beepberry-keyboard-driver/README.md

 Write to `/sys/module/beepy_kbd/parameters/<param>` to set, or unload and reload the module with `beepy-kbd param=val`.

-- `touchpad`: one of `meta` or `keys`
+- `touch_act`: one of `click` or `always`
-  - `meta`: default, will use the touchpad button to enable or disable meta mode.
+  - `click`: default, will disable touchpad until the touchpad button is clicked
-    See section below for how to use meta mode.
-  - `keys`: touchpad always on, swiping sends arrow keys, clicking sends Enter.
+  - `always`: touchpad always on, swiping sends touch input, clicking sends Enter
+- `touch_as`: one of `keys` or `mouse`
+  - `keys`: default, send arrow keys with the touchpad
+  - `mouse`: send mouse input (useful for X11)
+- `touch_shift`: default on.
+Send touch input while the Shift key is held
 - `shutdown_grace`: numeric 5-255
-  - Wait this many seconds between a driver-initiated shutdown and hard power off to the Pi.
+  - Wait this many seconds between a driver-initiated shutdown and hard power off to the Pi
-  - If greater than `rewake_timer`, a shutdown will not be triggered when `rewake_timer` is written.
+  - If greater than `rewake_timer`, a shutdown will not be triggered when `rewake_timer` is written
   - Default: 30 seconds.
 Minimum: 5 seconds

 ### Meta mode

 Meta mode is a modal layer that assists in rapidly moving the cursor and scrolling with single keypresses.
+To enter meta mode, click the Berry key.
+A Star indicator will appear in the top-right corner of the screen while in meta mode.
-To enter meta mode, click the touchpad button once.
-Then, the following keymap is applied, staying in meta mode until dismissed:
+The following keymap is applied, staying in meta mode until dismissed:

 - E: up, S: down, W: left, D: right.
 Why not WASD?
 This way, you can place your thumb in the middle of  all four of these keys, and more fluidly move the cursor without mistyping.
 - R: Home, F: End, O: PageUp, P: PageDown